stream-protocol/e-commerce-backend/README.md

   </a>
 </p>
 <h1 align="center">
-  Stream**Payments™ Gateway (under construction)
+  StreamPayments™ Gateway (under construction)
 </h1>
-Stream**Payments™ and the concept of a Web3 payment gateway API.
+StreamPayments™ and the concept of a Web3 payment gateway API.
 StreamPayments™ is a platform (Based on Medusa Admin UI) that offers a Web3-based payment gateway API for businesses to integrate online payment processing with blockchain technology.
 StreamPayments™ Web3 payment gateway refers to the next evolution of the internet, where decentralized technologies like Circle´s CCTP protocol, USDC stablecoin, and Solana blockchain technologies are used to build applications that are more secure, private, and user-centric.
 <h4 align="center">
   <a href="https://docs.streampayments.org">Documentation</a> |
   <a href="https://www.streampayments.org">Website</a>